We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Hemorrhoids are swollen veins that develop around the anus.
 When they occur, they can cause pain and bleeding.
 Anyone can develop hemorrhoids, but pregnant women are at higher risk

-According to the Office on Women’s Health (OWH), up to 50% of pregnant women develop hemorrhoids.
-According to an article in
+According to the Office on Women’s Health (OWH), up to

 Healthcare providers divide hemorrhoids into